Easy to make, wonderful sound. If you decide to make them, you can choose whether to keep it simple or take a more sophisticated approach.

 Article 1: A Simple Approach

 I have recently made a number of simple flat gongs out of aluminum disks.
 If you can get your hands on some aluminum disks of suitable size, these gongs are wonderfully quick and simple to make, and they really sound lovely.
 While you can make excellent-sounding gongs with a minimum of specialized skill and knowledge, it’s also possible, and quite rewarding, to take a more sophisticated approach in search of a more refined tone quality.
 In this first of a pair of articles to be posted here I’ll describe the simple approach.
 In a following article I’ll get into more sophisticated stuff.
 (As a teaser for the second article, I’ll tell you now that the more sophisticated approach has to do with listening for the pitches of the different modes of vibration in hopes of getting the overtones within the tone to line up in coherent relationships.)
+The gong set I made in keeping with the principles set out in that second article can be seen and heard here.

 Important disclaimer: These notes are not about the making of traditional Asian gongs.
 That time-honored discipline is well beyond the reach of this writing.
 Rather, these notes concern the making of very simple disk gongs with minimal hammering required.